Home

 Barred Plymouth Rock: The Plymouth Rock breed is beautiful and a great dual purpose bird.

-Bearded D'Anvers Bantam: the truly bantam bird from Belgium.
+Bearded D'Anvers Bantam: the truly Bantam bird from Belgium.

-Bearded d'Uccle: this bantam is from Belgium and is a good layer of small eggs.
+Bearded d'Uccle: this Bantam is from Belgium and is a good layer of small eggs.

 Blue Hen of Delaware: this chicken is the state bird of Delaware and the mascot for the University of Delaware.